cluny85/TimeCircles/README.md

 * **text:** Determines the text shown below the time.
 Useful for use on non-English websites
 * **color:** Determines the color of the foreground circle of the time unit

-	//Idiom and color change example
+Idiom and color change example

     $(".example").TimeCircles({ time: {
         Days: { show: true, text: "DIAS" ,
 				color: "#5eebd4"},